 Defendants charged with a first offense of the Nevada crime of shoplifting or the Nevada crime of prostitution might instead be able to plea bargain to the Nevada crime of breach of peace or the Nevada crime of trespass.
 These offenses carry less of a social stigma and do not look as bad when potential employers run background checks on them.

 In some cases, prosecutors will agree to negotiate a Nevada DUI down to the Nevada crime of reckless driving.
 Penalties are usually the same.
-However defendants may petition to get a reckless driving conviction sealed from their criminal record after only two years, whereas DUIs carry a seven-year waiting period.
+However defendants may petition to get a reckless driving conviction sealed from their criminal record after only one year, whereas DUIs carry a seven-year waiting period.

 Arrested?
 Call . . . .